cloudmesh-community/fa19-516-172/project/report.md

 # Group Key Management for Cloudmesh

-* **Note:** This project has been completely replaced by an implementation by Gregor von Laszewski.
-The new implementation includes advanced integration with cloudmesh and additional
+* **Note:** This project has been replaced by an implementation by Gregor von Laszewski.
+The new implementation includes integration with cloudmesh and provides a better group management.
-  features.

 <!--
 :o2: needs to be completed